Mailing list instructions

 You must use the identical address that you subscribed with to unsubscribe successfully.
 If your email address is now forwarded/rewritten beyond your control, please contact the list owner via

-email@example.com a request for manual removal.
-You will then recieve a unsubscription confirmation request (double opt-in) from the list manager, that you must reply to if you wish to be unsubscribed.
+firstname.lastname@example.org a request for manual removal.
+You will then receive a unsubscription confirmation request (double opt-in) from the list manager, that you must reply to if you wish to be unsubscribed.

 All of our lists also have a corresponding digest list.
 Digest lists will mail a single email to you every couple of days, rather than individual emails for each post.
 If you are subscribed to the digest variant and wish to be unsubscribed, you must specifically unsubscribe from the digest variant.
 Using the email address that you wish to (un)subscribe, send an empty email to the following addresses to subscribe and unsubscribe from mailing lists respectively: